 Successful work within and across the domains occurs within a continuous improvement cycle.
-There are a variety of approaches to improvement and some of the key components include:
+There are a variety of approaches to improvement and many include the following components:

-- Explore: Involves accessing, analyzing and interpreting accurate and relevant data and, identifying and understanding an issue, concern or problem.
-Key question: What is going on here? - Develop: Involves Identification of a problem or challenge that can be addressed; identification of potentially successful strategies to address learner-centered problem/challenge; and developing an action plan.
+- Explore: Involves accessing, analyzing and interpreting accurate and relevant data and identifying and understanding an issue, concern or problem.
+Key question: What is going on here? - Develop: Involves identification of a problem or challenge that can be addressed; identification of potentially successful strategies to address a learner-centred problem/challenge; and developing an action plan.
 Key question: What needs to be improved?
 How? - Take action: Involves learning as you implement the plan and making adjustments through formative feedback.
 Key question: How are we 'actioning' the plan? - Evaluate: Involves evaluating the impact of the plan.
 Key question: Did our planned strategies have the desired outcomes?
 What next?